 University regulations specify that a maximum of 8 courses (24 credit hours) can be transferred from another institution toward the PhD at CUA.
-In order to transfer credits, students must meet with the Director of Graduate Studies, and provide syllabi for the courses they would like to transfer.
-Formal approval for the transfer of credits is granted by the Associate Dean in the School of Arts and Sciences.
+In order to transfer credits, students must meet with the Director of Graduate Studies in History, and provide syllabi for the courses they would like to transfer.
+Formal approval for the transfer of credits is granted by the Associate Dean of the College of Arts and Sciences.